-MSA-6 now annually surveys students, staff and parents to gauge satisfaction levels and solicit crucial feedback for our operations.
-In 2017-18, 92% of students, staff, and parents participated in the stakeholder satisfaction survey, using the CORE survey instrument.
+MSA-7 now annually surveys students, staff and parents to gauge satisfaction levels and solicit crucial feedback for our operations.
+In 2017-18, 98% of students, staff, and parents participated in the stakeholder satisfaction survey, using the CORE survey instrument.
 These results are shared with the entire school community, including the Board.
-Our staff and parents report an overall satisfaction rate of 100% and 96% respectively, with our middle grades students rating the school 77%.
+Our staff and parents report an overall satisfaction rate of 89% and 99% respectively, with our students rating the school at 86%.

-MSA-6 will continue to work to increase overall student satisfaction.
-MSA-6 will continue to engage our stakeholders and strive to continue meeting their needs effectively.
+MSA-7 is working to increase overall student satisfaction.
+MSA-7 will continue to engage our stakeholders and strive to continue meeting their needs effectively.
+Our after-school program is managed by arc, a California Department of Education approved high-quality after school program provider.